 Business broadband designed for commercial use comes with additional benefits you simply don’t get with home broadband.
 Whether you’re a freelancer working from home or the head of a company with dozens of employees - or something between the two - when it comes to getting online, business broadband packages have several important advantages over home broadband packages:

-Faster uploads - Business broadband normally offers much better upload speeds than home internet, which is important for adding new content to your website, sending large files or backing up to the cloud.
+- Faster uploads - Business broadband normally offers much better upload speeds than home internet, which is important for adding new content to your website, sending large files or backing up to the cloud.
+Fast speeds come thanks to fibre optic lines - see fibre business broadband deals here.

-Static IP addresses -Often included with business broadband packages, a static IP address makes it easier to host and run your own website and allow you to connect to your work computer from anywhere.
+- Static IP addresses - Often included with business broadband packages, a static IP address makes it easier to host and run your own website and allow you to connect to your work computer from anywhere.
+You can compare packages with a static IP here.

 Static IP addresses